tailaiw/python-boilerplate/README.md

 Related to the above but not necessary, I also use the following configuration in my IDE:

 1. Run black and isort on save.
-2. Enable mypy and flake8 linters.
+2. Enable mypy and ruff linters.

 This helps me to notice and fix issues before they are captured by pre-commit hooks or tox runs.